 For information on the National Board for Professional Teaching Standards and becoming a National Board Certified educator, please click here.

 Pleasanton has a proud history of support for its public schools, which were established in 1867 – even before the city was incorporated.
-Today, Pleasanton Unified School District serves over 14,500 students in nine elementary schools, three middle schools, two comprehensive high schools and one continuation high school and one high school for school age mothers and fathers.
+Today, Pleasanton Unified School District serves over 14,500 students in nine elementary schools, three middle schools, two comprehensive high schools and one continuation high school.

 Our newly hired teachers were asked why they chose to teach in Pleasanton.
 Here are their responses:

 - The district is known as being student-centered.

 - Parents and community members support local schools.

 - Schools are equipped with the latest technology.

 - The district takes a team approach to problem solving.

 - Job satisfaction can be found where people are committed to what they do.

 - The district has a reputation for excellence.